BattleOoze25/CodeForcesAPI/README.md

-# CfApi

-Deta :
+##Deta :
 https://5u3m9w.deta.dev/api/get-user-info/battleooze

-# CodeForces API
+# First MicroTask

-This project is used to find the entire information about any user just by calling APIs.
-It is also used to fetch the entire description of the rating changes of an user during a particular contest.
+#### It is an API used to find the entire information about any user on CodeForces.
+It can also be used to fetch the entire description of the rating changes of an user during a particular contest.
 ## API Reference

 #### Get item